iay/shibboleth-idp-docker/README.md

 * `docker-deploy-stack` deploys a container as part of a Docker "swarm mode" stack, defined in `stack.yml`.
   This is what I currently
   use "in production".
-In this deployment, the container runs behind a Traefik reverse proxy which terminates the TLS connection and manages Let's Encrypt certificates; the port 8443 back-channel is bound as a host port and is not proxied, to make it simpler for it to acquire the client certificate.
+In this deployment, the container runs behind a Traefik reverse proxy which terminates the TLS connection and manages Let's Encrypt certificates.
 * `docker-remove-stack` removes the deployed stack.
 * For IdP V4.1 and later, `plugin` and `module` run the `bin/plugin.sh` and `bin/module.sh` commands to manipulate IdP plugins and modules respectively.
 These commands require that the IdP is not already running, and run up